yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/connect-ycql-application.md

 This tutorial assumes that you have the following:

-- A Yugabyte Cloud cluster, with your database credentials (username and password)
+- A YugabyteDB Managed cluster, with your database credentials (username and password)
 - JDK version 1.8 or later
 - Maven 3.3 or later

 Add your computer to the cluster IP allow list.
 Refer to [Assign IP allow lists](../../cloud-secure-clusters/add-connections).

-You also need to download and install your Yugabyte Cloud cluster CA certificate and obtain the cluster connection parameters as follows:
+You also need to download and install your YugabyteDB Managed cluster CA certificate and obtain the cluster connection parameters as follows:

-1. Sign in to Yugabyte Cloud, select your cluster, and click **Connect**.
+1. Sign in to YugabyteDB Managed, select your cluster, and click **Connect**.

 1. Click **Connect to your Application**.